Introduction

 Principles

 It is our policy that all children should wear clothing that is in keeping with a purposeful learning ethos.
 We also believe it is important that certain activities are facilitated by specialised and appropriate clothing when attending school, or when participating in a school-organised event outside normal school hours.
-We provide a complete list of the items needed for children's school uniform in this policy and in our parent handbook.
+We provide a complete list of the items needed for children's school uniform in this policy.

 Aims